 • Adversely affect the fetus’s brain, kidneys, and nervous system;

-• Cause learning or behavior problems, including autism, brain damage, lowered IQ, and ADD/ADHD, after the child is born.
+• Cause learning or behavior problems, including autism-like symptoms, brain damage, lowered IQ, and ADD/ADHD, after the child is born.

 Here’s an action plan that every pregnant woman living in a pre-1978 built dwelling should take:

 • Have a blood test to determine if there is lead in your body;